sabinmhx/portfolio-v1/README.md

 # Portfolio Website
-This is my personal portfolio website.
+This is myffirst personal portfolio website.
 It is published [here.](http://sabin-maharjan.com.np)

+## Technologies Used
+- HTML & CSS
+- Vanilla.js
+- PHP